nim-lang/website/jekyll/_posts/2021-03-10-fusion-and-pattern-matching.md

 And it would compile and work perfectly fine.
-But now we have a problem of getting type of the expression itself - everything is fine as long as you only use `map` - after all `block:` is an expression, and we can have something like this:
+But now we have a problem of getting the type of the expression itself - everything is fine as long as you only use `map` - after all `block:` is an expression, and we can have something like this: